oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     </copy>
     ```

-    In response to this prompt, Data Science Agent xxx.
+    In response to this prompt, Data Science Agent provides a descriptive summary of the datastet.
+It describes the dataset in the following categories - Demographics, Financials, Contact & Campaigns, Outcomes, and Missing Values.
+It is a highly imbalanced client marketing dataset combining demographic, financial, contact-history, and campaign-response features, with substantial missing values in previous campaign information.
+It is suitable for predicting offer subscription and analyzing factors associated with campaign success.

     [Prompt 3 response showing machine learning problem framing and target variable](images/t3-p1-r1.png "Prompt 3 and response")

-2. Review the **Attribute Analysis** section.
-Here, xxx
+2. Expand the **Attribute Analysis** section for a detailed description and analysis of the attributes.

     ![Prompt 3 response showing machine learning problem framing and target variable](images/t3-p1-r2.png "Prompt 3 and response")

-3. Review the **Attribute Statistics** section.
-Here, xxx.
+3. Review the **Attribute Statistics** section for a detailed view of the attributes.
+For each attribute, it shows the data distribution and statistics, along with a statistical visualization - boxplot, bar chart etc as applicable.

     ![Response to prompt 3 concluded showing input features and next steps](images/t3-p1-r3.png "Response to prompt 3 concluded")

+    The agent also asks if you would like to analyze the relationship between these features and a particular outcome,  or proceed to identify the most influential factors for prediction.

 ## Task 4: Perform predictive modeling

 In this task, you will ask Data Science Agent to create a predictive model.

-1. Enter the following prompt to ask Data Science Agent to create the unified modeling table and show the exact joins.
-This prompt moves the workflow from conceptual framing into data preparation.
+1. Enter the following prompt to ask Data Science Agent to create a predictive model.

     ```text
     <copy>